direct to content

 Status

-Intersal Inc. a private research firm, discovered the site believed to be Queen Anne’s Revenge on November 21, 1996.
+Intersal Inc., a private research firm, discovered the site believed to be the Queen Anne’s Revenge on November 21, 1996.
+In 1997, excavations commenced.

-By the end of 2007, approximately 1/3 of the wreck was fully excavated.
-Artifacts are undergoing conservation.
-In 2011, the excavation was continued.
+By the end of 2007, approximately one third of the wreck was fully excavated.
+Artefacts underwent conservation.
+In 2011, the excavation was continued and is now guided and monitored by the State of New Carolina.

 New in MaSS